-Buffalo police officers quit unit to protest colleagues' suspension: reports
+Buffalo police officers quit unit to protest colleagues' suspension - officials

-(Reuters) - All 57 members of a police tactical unit in Buffalo, New York, have resigned from that team to protest the suspension of two colleagues who were filmed shoving a 75-year-old man to the ground, local media reported on Friday.
+(Reuters) - All 57 members of a police tactical unit in Buffalo have resigned from that team to protest the suspension of two colleagues who were filmed shoving a 75-year-old man to the ground, officials of the northern New York city said on Friday.

-Two members of the Buffalo Police Department’s Emergency Response Team were suspended on Thursday and are being investigated after a local radio station released video of the incident involving the protester.
+Two members of the Buffalo Police Department’s Emergency Response Team were suspended on Thursday and are being investigated after a local radio station released video of the incident involving the protester, Martin Gugino.

+The video, which has been viewed more than 70 million times, shows the white-haired Gugino approaching a line of officers in riot gear.
+One officer pushes him with a baton and a second one with his hand.
+He falls, a crack is heard and blood trickles from his head, as officers walk by his still body.

-Local media quoted Buffalo Police Benevolent Association President John Evans as saying the officers were simply doing their job, and that their colleagues on the response team had resigned from the special unit to protest their treatment.
-The 57 remain police officers, local media said.
+Local media quoted Buffalo Police Benevolent Association President John Evans as saying the officers were doing their job, and that their colleagues on the response team had resigned from the special unit to protest their treatment.
+The 57 remain police officers, Buffalo Police Commissioner Byron Lockwood said in a statement.
 Evans could not be reached for comment.

 Earlier on Friday a spokeswoman for the local county’s district attorney, Kait Munro, said the two officers are under investigation for potential criminal liability in connection with Thursday evening’s incident outside city hall.

-Buffalo Mayor Byron Brown told CNN on Friday that contingency plans were in place to address any policing issues due to the resignations and he said state troopers were embedded with Buffalo police to shore up their operations.
+Buffalo Mayor Byron Brown told a press conference on Friday that contingency plans were in place to address any policing issues due to the resignations and he said state troopers were embedded with Buffalo police to shore up their operations.

-Brown said he believed the Police Benevolent Association put pressure on officers in the tactical unit by threatening to withdraw support to them if they did not resign from that team.

-“I don’t think unions should behave that way,” Brown said on CNN.
-“That was not an act to protect the worker.
-That was an act to intimidate police officers and to not protect the residents of our community.”
+“I can say that Buffalo will be safe this weekend,” he said.

+Brown said Gugino had been “asked to leave numerous times” from the area because of the city’s curfew.

+Prior to the incident “there were conflicts between protesters,” Brown said.
+“There was a danger of fights breaking out between protesters, and the police felt it was very important to clear that scene for the safety of protesters.”

-The video footage raised further questions about police behavior, after the death of African-American man George Floyd in Minneapolis set off nationwide street protests.
+Even so, the video footage has raised further questions about police behavior, after the death of African-American man George Floyd in Minneapolis set off nationwide street protests.

-Recorded by a reporter from radio station WBFO, the footage shows the white-haired man approaching a line of officers in riot gear.
-One officer pushes him with a baton and a second one with his hand.
-He falls, a crack is heard and blood trickles from the man’s head.

-The video shows the majority of the officers march past the injured man, Martin Gugino, though the officer who pushed him with a baton starts to lean over him before he is motioned away by another officer.
+The video shows the majority of the officers march past Gugino, though the officer who pushed him with a baton starts to lean over him before he is motioned away by another officer.
 Someone is heard calling for a medic.

 New York Governor Andrew Cuomo said on Friday he had spoken with Gugino and was thankful he survived.
 Cuomo said the police chief should fire the officers involved.